Hardvan/NPTEL-Data-Science-for-Engineers/8_Week/1_intro.md

 - **Non-parametric method** (means no assumptions about the data)
 - **Lazy learning algorithm** where all computation is deferred until classification
 - **Instace-based learning algorithm** where the function is approximated locally
+- **Supervised learning algorithm** where the training data is labeled
+- **Majority voting algorithm** where the class label is assigned to the majority of the k nearest neighbors

 ### Why kNN?